rubenvoss/devops-rails/bash_script.md

 # Bash 'run' script
-Everytime we want to run a command inside of our docker container, we have do type in docker exec -it container_name <COMMAND>.
+Everytime we want to run a command inside of our docker container, we have do type in 'docker exec -it container_name COMMAND'.
 This is not very DRY, so let's write a script to automate this command.
 The Goal is, to type in 'run' instead of 'docker exec -it container_name'.
 Old way:
 ```
 docker exec -it rails_development_server rails c